nixnull/agoranomic.github.io/glossary.md

 <h3>TTttPF</h3>

-This time to the Public Forum.
-Usually used when someone first sent a message to Agora Discussion.
-If they quote that message and say this in Agora Business (or Agora Official) it means they take those actions.
+"This time to the Public Forum."
+If a player accidentally sent an action to Agora-Discussion, e might reply on Agora-Business, quote the message, and type this to indicate that is resubmitting the message correctly.

 <h3>Writ of FAGE</h3>